awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 arn:aws:iam::123456789012:u*
 ```

-**Example use of paths and ARNs for a project\-based group**
+**Example use of paths and ARNs for a project\-based user group**
 Paths cannot be created or manipulated in the AWS Management Console\.
 To use paths you must work with the resource by using the AWS API, the AWS CLI, or the Tools for Windows PowerShell\.
-In this example, Jules in the Marketing\_Admin group creates a project\-based group within the /marketing/ path\.
-Jules assigns users from different parts of the company to the group\.
-This example illustrates that a user's path isn't related to the groups the user is in\.
+In this example, Jules in the Marketing\_Admin user group creates a project\-based user group within the /marketing/ path\.
+Jules assigns users from different parts of the company to the user group\.
+This example illustrates that a user's path isn't related to the user groups the user is in\.
-The marketing group has a new product they'll be launching, so Jules creates a new group in the /marketing/ path called Widget\_Launch\.
-Jules then assigns the following policy to the group, which gives the group access to objects in the part of the `example_bucket` that is designated to this particular launch\.
+The marketing group has a new product they'll be launching, so Jules creates a new user group in the /marketing/ path called Widget\_Launch\.
+Jules then assigns the following policy to the user group, which gives the user group access to objects in the part of the `example_bucket` that is designated to this particular launch\.

 ```
 {